girip11/html_learning/mdn_html_notes/html_introduction/2_head_element_and_metadata.md

 ## Adding Javascript to the HTML document

-* Internal or external Javascript can be added via the **&lt;script&gt;** element.
+* Internal or external Javascript can be added via the `<script>` element.
 These scripts can also be added in body section.
 Adding JS scripts at the end of the body is preferred if JS code performs any operation on any HTML element inside the body, so that the HTML element is available for JS code to act up on.

 ```HTML
     <!-- Internal java script -->